What happens next after Francis’ death? How the Catholic Church will pick a successor

 Ballots are burned after the votes, once in the morning and once in the afternoon.
 If a pope hasn’t been elected, the ballots will be burned along with a chemical that makes the smoke black.

-If white smoke billows from the chimney, however, it means “sede vacante” (in Latin “with the chair vacant”) is over and a new pontiff has been chosen.
+If white smoke billows from the chimney, however, it means “sede vacante” (in Latin “with the chair vacant”) is over and a new pontiff has been chosen – which could happen up to 13 days after the start of conclave.

 Traditionally, about 30 to 60 minutes after the white smoke, the new pope will appear on the balcony overlooking St. Peter’s Square.

-Note: Correction: This story has been updated to reflect when the period of mourning known as the Novendiales begins.